dojo/docs/quickstart/data/usingdatastores/pagination.rst

   };

-  //Connect this function to the onClick event of the 'previous' button
+  // Connect this function to the onClick event of the 'previous' button
-  //Done through dojo.connect() generally.
+  // Done through dojo.connect() generally.

-  //Define how we handle the items when we get it var itemsLoaded = function(items, request){
+  // Define how we handle the items when we get it var itemsLoaded = function(items, request){
     if (items.length < pageSize){
-      //We have found all the items and are at the end of our set. outOfItems = true;
+      // We have found all the items and are at the end of our set. outOfItems = true;
     }else{
       outOfItems = false;
     }
-    //Display the items in a table through the use of store.getValue() on the items and attributes desired.
+    // Display the items in a table through the use of store.getValue() on the items and attributes desired.
     ...
   }

-  //Do the initial request.
+  // Do the initial request.
 Without a query, it should just select all items.
 The start and count limit the number returned. request = store.fetch({onComplete: itemsLoaded, start: 0, count: pageSize});